 Exploration of photography, its historical development, an examination of it as an art medium, and its influence on the development of modern art and contemporary culture.
+Contact department chair for course availability.

 ART 2300 Drawing III (3)

 Continuation of Drawing II.
 Emphasis on using a variety of drawing materials and subject matter.
 Students will determine the use of the appropriate media to develop their own content and individual expression.